cao13jf/CMap/README.md

-# CMap Segmentation Manual
+# *CMap* Segmentation Manual

 # 1. Introduction
 CMap is a new computational pipeline for segmenting *C. elegans* time-lapse embryos.
-It uses the nucleus information from StarryNite to improve the cell membrane segmentation results.
-CMap can segment the *C. elegans* embryo at the late 550-cell stage, while CShaper can only do it at the 350-cell stage. **This tutorial shows how to run CMap online using the Colab cloud computing service by Google, which makes it accessible to users worldwide**.
+It uses the nucleus information from StarryNite to improve the cell membrane segmentation results. *CMap* can segment the *C. elegans* embryo at the late 550-cell stage, while *CShaper* can only do it at the 350-cell stage. **This tutorial shows how to run *CMap* online using the Colab cloud computing service by Google, which makes it accessible to users worldwide**.

 <p align="center"> <img src="./tem_files/images/Fig1a_TP188.png" alt="Rendering example"></p>

-## 1.1 CMapCode Link (Complete Version for Local Running, NOT for Online Running)
+## 1.1 *CMap* Run Code Link (Complete Version for Local Running, NOT for Online Running)

-This folder is for researchers who know how to use python and jupyter notebook. **If you don’t know python, please go to Section *2.1 Run the Program Online via Google Colab (Recommended Way)* **.
+This folder is for researchers who know how to use Python and Jupyter notebook. **If you don’t know Python, please go to Section *2.1 Run the Program Online via Google Colab (Recommended Way)***.

-The CMapCode.zip file contains 5 jupyter notebooks, the related python modules and the example data for running the program: https://portland-my.sharepoint.com/:u:/g/personal/zelinli6-c_my_cityu_edu_hk/Ec3zXvxQnLBJrNLFWcSfaCMBME_JNPYhJWIUCgQfIYmPPA?e=Ma8ben ! **If you know python, please download the file, go to Section *2.2 Run the Program on Your PC (Linux) with Python Environment* and run the jupyter notebooks in order from 1 to 5**.
+The CMapCode.zip file contains 5 Jupyter notebooks, the related Python modules, and the example data for running the program: https://portland-my.sharepoint.com/:u:/g/personal/zelinli6-c_my_cityu_edu_hk/Ec3zXvxQnLBJrNLFWcSfaCMBME_JNPYhJWIUCgQfIYmPPA?e=Ma8ben ! **If you know Python, please download the file, go to Section *2.2 Run the Program on Your PC (Linux) with Python Environment* and run the Jupyter notebooks in order from 1 to 5**.

 # 2. Segmentation Program Tutorials
-We provide two ways (online or local) to run CMap to segment and generate visualized 3D GUI data for your own time-lapse fluorescent images.
+We provide two ways (online or local) to run *CMap* to segment and generate visualized 3D GUI data for your own time-lapse fluorescence images.

 <p align="center"> <img src="./tem_files/images/fluoresecent.png" alt="Rendering example"></p>

 ## 2.1 Run the Program Online via Google Colab (Recommended Way)
-Google Colab is an online jupyter notebook service provided by Google for scientific research.
-CMap colab program: https://colab.research.google.com/drive/13F2R7HzMra8_CWsaD3FYNnt-GdzD1Tpy?usp=sharing !
+Google Colab is an online Jupyter notebook service provided by Google for scientific research.  *CMap* colab program: https://colab.research.google.com/drive/13F2R7HzMra8_CWsaD3FYNnt-GdzD1Tpy?usp=sharing !
 (Optional)You can learn more about it at https://colab.research.google.com/ .

-You don’t need to know python or jupyter notebook to use this program.
-If you want to run it on your own data, you just need to prepare your tifR images and the CD{embryo_name}.csv files for each embryo.
-However, the free google colab has limited computational resources. **If your maximum time point of your embryo is more than 20, I strongly suggest you to upgrade to Google Colab Pro for longer running time and faster shape analysis**.
+You don’t need to know Python or Jupyter notebook to use this program.
+If you want to run it on your own data, you just need to prepare your tifR (labeled membrane TIFF format) images and the CD{embryo_name}.csv files for each embryo.
+However, the free Google Colab has limited computational resources. **If your maximum time point of your embryo is more than 20, I strongly suggest you to upgrade to Google Colab Pro for longer running time and faster shape analysis**.

-* Youtube Google Colab tutorial video for a quick start! https://youtu.be/lQyx5Z2wY90 !
+* YouTube Google Colab tutorial video for a quick start! https://youtu.be/lQyx5Z2wY90 !

 ### >>>>====Colab Running Steps====<<<<
-* Download and upload or copy the Folder CMapCode to your google drive root directory. https://drive.google.com/drive/folders/1NWAxXAQuFf9sNafWkvGYNslUAQjAszbW?usp=sharing .
+* Download and upload or copy the Folder CMapCode to your Google Drive root directory. https://drive.google.com/drive/folders/1NWAxXAQuFf9sNafWkvGYNslUAQjAszbW?usp=sharing .

 <p align="center"> <img src="./tem_files/images/google drive data path.png" alt="Rendering example"></p>

   * The folder tree is
     ```
-    ├── Your google drive root
+    ├── Your Google Drive root
     │   ├── CMapCode
     |   │   ├── ckpts
     |   │   │   ├── CMap_model_epoch_50.pth